 Please check all PCC priorities addressed by the research to be conducted:

-Developing methods of cost-effective testing to detect and deter the use of banned and illegal substances.
+• Developing methods of cost-effective testing to detect and deter the use of prohibited substances and methods.

-Developing testing protocols to detect designer substances used for doping purposes.
+• Developing novel testing protocols to detect new or designer substances or methods used to evade detection (e.g., micro-dosing) for doping purposes.

-Improving existing analytical methods to detect particular drugs, ex.
+• Improving existing chromatography-mass spectrometry and other analytical chemistry or biochemical methods to detect particular drugs, ex.
 GH, IGF-1, EPO, hCG.

-Developing analytical methods to detect performance enhancing drugs not currently detectable.
+• Developing new analytical methods to detect performance enhancing drugs not currently detectable.

 The PCC encourages investigators to submit a pre-application before the next deadline.